Your Name Telephone Number

 Further, if the employer fails to comply with the new statutory procedures, then the Tribunal must increase any award which it makes to the employee by 10% and may, if it considers it just and equitable, increase it by a further amount of up to 50%.

-At present the maximum amount that can be awarded as compensation for Unfair Dismissal is £63,000 and this is in addition to the basic award which can be ordered by the Tribunal up to a maximum of £9,900.
+At present the maximum amount that can be awarded as compensation for unfair dismissal is capped however this is in addition to the basic award.
 These sums are now reviewed annually.
+For up to date advice on current figures please contact one of our unfair dismissal solicitors.

 There are a number of cases where there is no cap on the compensation that can be awarded.
 These include where and employee was trying to assert a statutory right, or where he or she is dismissed for making a protected disclosure under the Public Interest Disclosure Act 1998, where the employee was dismissed because she was pregnant, and also where the dismissal was due to the employee carrying out Health and Safety duties as well as trade union or employee representative activities.